Peru–Singapore relations

-Peru–Singapore relations are the diplomatic and bilateral ties between the Republic of Peru and the Republic of Singapore.
-Both countries are members of the World Trade Organitation, Non-Aligned Movement, Asia-Pacific Economic Cooperation and the United Nations.
+Peru–Singapore relations are the bilateral relations between the Republic of Peru and the Republic of Singapore.
+Peru has an embassy in Singapore, while Singapore is accredited to Peru from its embassy in Brasília, Brazil.
+Both countries are members of the World Trade Organization, Non-Aligned Movement, Asia-Pacific Economic Cooperation and the United Nations.

 History

 Both countries established relations in 1980, when the ambassadors of both countries to the United Nations exchanged formal notes to officially establish relations between each other's countries on October 27 of that year.

 Foreign Minister K. Shanmugam visited Peru in 2013 to further relations, and Prime Minister Lee Hsien Loong was one of the attendees during APEC Peru 2016, having visited Peru once in 2008.